 The translator of the content:

-- the translator of the content (internal translation department or external language service provider).
+An internal translation department or external language service provider.

-- Optimised processes for the creation, re-creation and maintenance of professionally laid out documents and websites
+- Optimised processes for the creation, re-creation and maintenance of documents and websites

-- Expertise in interface between DTP and Translation Memory (TM) software
+- Expertise in the interface between DTP and Translation Memory (TM) software

 - Maintenance of client-produced documents and websites

-- Expertise in linguistic capabilities of different DTP packages
+- Expertise in the linguistic capabilities of different DTP packages

 - Version control